 The Group has been solely dedicated to the research, development and commercialisation of its unique and medically beneficial technology.
 The remuneration and incentive framework, which has been put in place by the Board, has ensured executive personnel are focussed on both maximising short-term operating performance and long-term strategic growth to promote shareholder value.
 The focus on growth in shareholder value has been centred on achievement of regulatory, development, commercial and operational outcomes, where financial metrics are not necessarily an appropriate measure of executive performance and is commonly expected in other market segments.
 In recent years the Board has recognised that both financial and non-financial performance measures have been a key link to driving share price performance and this has been reflected in various performance conditions attached to the long-term equity incentives.
-The following performance based STI incentive rating of 70% of the maximum potential opportunity for the Managing Director.
+The following performance outcomes tabled in the following page, as aligned with the CLINUVEL strategy, were achieved resulting in a performance based STI incentive rating of 70% of the maximum potential opportunity for the Managing Director.
 In assessing the KPIs, the Board considered the significant achievements made during the reporting period and the effort required to navigate the issues and challenges facing the company from the COVID-19 pandemic.
 This included supplying treatment centres across Europe and the United States with uninterrupted supply, working with the centres to access patients and to prepare centres to treat new patients under pending clinical, investigational settings.